-In a personal injury case, the injured party can bring a civil lawsuit to the party that caused the injuries.
-Typically, the party that caused the injuries did so because of reckless conduct or negligence.
+In a personal injury case, the injured party can bring a civil lawsuit against the party that caused the injuries.
+Typically, the party that caused the injuries did so through reckless conduct or negligence.

-When a duty of care isn’t met a person can be hurt, which will most likely cost them financial damages.
-The injured person may have had to stay in the hospital and require treatment when they’re out—which can result in expensive medical bills.
+From car accidents to slip and fall incidents, when a duty of care isn’t met, a person can be hurt.
+This will most likely cost them financial damages.
+The injured person may have endured a long hospital stay and require further treatment when they’re out—which can result in expensive medical bills.
 The injury may also prevent them from working or returning to their job.
 Because the other party was responsible for the accident, the injured party can hold them accountable for their actions and seek compensation.

-Shrager & Sachs has experience in many types of personal injury cases in Philadelphia.
-We’re proud to get desirable results for our clients.
-Some of our personal injury practice areas include:
+Shrager, Sachs, & Blanco has in-depth knowledge and experience in many types of personal injury cases in Philadelphia, PA.
+We’re proud to get desirable results for our clients in multiple practice areas.
+Some areas of injury law we practice include: